SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 Pinkie asks, "You need anything before bed?"

-"You're sleeping in my guest bed right over there?"
+"You're sleeping in my guest bed over there?"
 I ask as I point in the direction of where it should be.

 "Yes, if you need anything I'll be right there, just yell and wake me up."